michelin/ns4kafka/README.md

 ## Admin account

-This is where you configure the admin user
+To configure the admin user, follow these steps:

 ```yaml
 micronaut: